jonelo/jacksum-for-linux/docs/readme.txt

    PCManFM, PCManFM-Qt, ranger, ROX-Filer, SpaceFM, Thunar, vifm, Xfe, Yazi, and zzzFM are supported

-3) A complete Java Runtime Environment (JRE) or Java Developement Kit (JDK) with graphical libraries.
+3) A complete Java Runtime Environment (JRE) or Java Development Kit (JDK) with graphical libraries, version 21 or later.

    Note: a headless OpenJDK is not suitable to run the HashGarten GUI.
    You can get a suitable Java Runtime from many places: